DAD

 I invited him to join me, and, for the first time, we entered into conversation just the two of us.
 I happened to be feeling particularly insecure that day, having ended a hookup earlier that morning with someone I was very into on a somewhat embarrassing note, and sensed immediately that I could open up to Judson about it.
 In seconds, he made me feel better, and over the next thirty minutes, we spoke about every subject under the sun—from our marriages to the nuclear families we grew up with, to work stress, to my experiences as a dad, his journey through addiction and recovery and so much more.
 After he left me a couple stops before mine, I felt intense gratitude to the universe for making the moment happen and an immediate idea sparked in my head.

-A few weeks later, after the winter holidays, I invited Judson to lunch and proposed my idea: Dads and Daddies, a podcast about the lives and times of adult gay men in the here and now, where I, a Dad of two daughters, ages 8 and 5, and Judson, a self-identified “Daddy,” would get to know each other further, having more conversations like the one we shared on the subway that night, exploring what it means to be gay men of a certain age (Judson is a Millennial at 41, I’m a Gen X-er at 50), each approaching life from our unique vantage points, but with microphones in front of us to share with anyone who might want to pull up a chair and listen in.
+A few weeks later, after the winter holidays, I invited Judson to lunch and proposed my idea: Dads and Daddies, a podcast about the lives and times of adult gay men in the here and now, where I, a Dad of two daughters born in 2015 and 2018, and Judson, a self-identified “Daddy,” would get to know each other further, having more conversations like the one we shared on the subway that night, exploring what it means to be gay men of a certain age (Judson is an Elder Millennial born in 1983, I’m a Gen X-er born in 1973), each approaching life from our unique vantage points, but with microphones in front of us to share with anyone who might want to pull up a chair and listen in.
 The idea was for the two of us to have frank, unfiltered and unrehearsed conversations about topics many of the people we meet are uncomfortable to bring up, but for which we know they want an outlet to explore.
 Judson was in, and so here we are, having those conversations and sharing them with you.
 Topics we discuss include the histories and navigation of our open relationships, how we came out to our parents and the evolutions of our relationships with our fathers, the highs and lows of hooking up with men who are not our husbands, exploring how we each approach financial responsibilities, the various identities we need to keep up as gay men, the ins-and-outs of sex parties, how we view friendship, the building and maintaining of confidence, the top-bottom-vers-side continuum, and so much more.
 Welcome!
 We hope you enjoy listening as much as we enjoy talking.